sashahart/vex/README.rst

 that in if you don't already have it.

 If you don't have pip, `learn to install pip <http://pip.readthedocs.org/en/latest/installing.html>`_.

-..
-If you want to upgrade vex, you can similarly use
-..     pip install --upgrade --user vex

 To uninstall, just use ``pip uninstall vex -y``.